g3jiawei/Calendar/Phase4/phase4-individual-reports.md

 ----

 ## Name (chouchua)
-* My most significant contribution was the review of the reports to be handed in for each phase.
-Implementation of Component X (links to relevant and interesting source-files/commits/issues).
+* My most significant contribution was the review/generation of the reports to be handed in for each phase and the idea generation/ product design in Phase 1.
- * While working on our Android app, I learned about essential libraries to use for the android environment and reading JSON responses from the database.
+ * While working on our Android app, I learned about essential libraries to use for the android environment and then running the emulator.
+Another useful technique is being able to read JSON responses from the database, however I was not responsible to parse the JSON response.
+Also, experienced how the design pattern is essential to task distribution.
- * I am always helping my teammates - I am the most experienced coder on the team, and I helped other teammates set up their development environment, and get up to speed with the tools we've used (give examples of specific tools).
+ * I understood the implementation of the server and helped to communicate the logic of the server to the one responsible for the connection between server and client.
+Also, I took the lead in idea generation/product design in the first phase, which was convenient for me to elaborate on the reports.
- * I could have assisted more in the development process, but most of the time I played catch up to others technical skills. people more informed of what I am doing - I made a few large commits that conflicted with everybody else's code, and merging everyth
+ * I could have assisted more in the development process, but most of the time I played catch up to others' technical skills.
-...